PreventionBy Mayo Clinic Staff

-To get your breast-feeding relationship with your infant off to its best start — and to avoid complications such as mastitis — consider making an appointment with a lactation consultant.
-A lactation consultant can give you tips and provide invaluable advice for proper breast-feeding technique.
+To get your breast-feeding relationship with your infant off to its best start — and to avoid complications like mastitis — consider meeting with a lactation consultant.
+A lactation consultant can give you tips and provide invaluable advice for proper breast-feeding techniques.

 Minimize your chances of getting mastitis by following these tips:

 June 12, 2015

 - Fully drain the milk from your breasts while breast-feeding.

 - Allow your baby to completely empty one breast before switching to the other breast during feeding.